Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Setting and Assumptions

-Consider the following model of supervised learning with a single-layer network.
-This model and special cases thereof have been studied under many different names by a broad range of communities.
-It is sometimes called a teacher-student network, a single-index model.
+Consider the following model of supervised learning with a \textit{single-layer network}\footnote{This model and special cases thereof have been studied under many different names by a broad range of communities: single-layer neural networks, teacher-student networks, and single-index models.}: Suppose we are given a (possibly) non-linear activation function $f: \mathbb R \to \mathbb R$, a set of feature vectors $(a_k)_k$, and additive noisy responses $(\epsilon_k)_k$ of the form